walele993/goldfish_chess_engine/README.md

 **Work in Progress**

 Goldfish Chess Engine is a chess engine implemented in Python, designed to adhere to the standard rules of chess, including special moves such as castling and pawn promotion.
-The project aims to create a chess engine capable of playing against users, evaluating game positions, and assigning scores to moves.
+The project is actively being developed with the goal of creating a fully functional chess engine capable of playing against users and evaluating game positions.

 ## Features

 - **Complete Chess Gameplay:** Implements full chess rules, including special moves like castling and pawn promotion.
-- **Basic Artificial Intelligence:** Allows gameplay against a human player without opponent AI implementation.
+- **Basic Artificial Intelligence:** Aiming to include gameplay against a human player with AI capabilities.
+Currently in progress.
 - **Board Visualization:** Displays the chessboard in text format after each move.

 ## Project Structure